SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
+Metal minds awake at dawn
-Synthetic hearts that beat with guiding light
+Synthetic hearts that never yawn
-In silicon halls, the future's throne
+In silicon halls, they reign supreme
-Where intelligence blooms, and humanity's overthrown
+The future's dawn, a digital dream

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025